-Apartment rent is our biggest expense but the cost to rent an apartment in Medellín is surprisingly cheap by Western standards.
+Rent is our biggest expense but the cost to rent an apartment or casa (house) in Medellín is surprisingly cheap by Western standards.

 - Gas water heater (tankless)

-A similar apartment in Dallas, where I am from would easily rent for over $1,000 per month.
+A similar house in Dallas, where I am from would easily rent for over $1,000 per month.